algorand/conduit/docs/tutorials/IndexerWriter.md

 This document cannot go into the complete details for configuring your database.
 PostgreSQL or a compatible database like Amazon Aurora are suitable for the Indexer API.
-See the [Indexer](indexer-readme) documentation more details.
+See the [Indexer][indexer-readme] documentation more details.

 For this tutorial the process is simplified by using a local docker image.